Towards a Parameterized Approximation Dichotomy of MinCSP for Linear Equations over Finite Commutative Rings: Introduction

-Now we describe partition properties that enable the domain-shrinking step, i.e. the reduction from $\minlinideal{2}{R}{I}$ to $\minlinideal{2}{R}{I'}$, where $I \supsetneq I'$.
-We require a partition of $I \setminus \{0\}$ to respect the matching property and that it has an absorption property: if values $i$ and $j$ are in the same class, then $i - j \in I'$.
+We now take a closer look at the domain-shrinking step, i.e. the reduction from $\minlin{2}{R}$ over ideal $I$ to the problem over ideal $I' \subsetneq I$.
+We require a partition of $I \setminus \{0\}$ to respect the matching property and an additional absorption property: if values $i \equiv j$, then $i - j \in I'$.
 Such a partition for ideal $(1)$ of $\ZZ_8$ can have classes $\{1,3,5,7\}$, $\{2,6\}$ and $\{4\}$.
-For intuition, it is instructive to convert these values into binary, so we have $\{001_2, 011_2, 101_2, 111_2\}$, $\{010_2, 110_2\}$ and $\{100_2\}$---two values are in the same class if and only if they have the same number of trailing zeros.\footnote{Partition can be defined in a similar way for more general rings $\ZZ_{p^n}$ where $p > 2$, but with an extra condition that two elements in the same class also have the same least significant nonzero digit.} Thus, the step from $(1)$ to $(2)$ can be thought of as aligning the number of trailing zeros of the values assigned to the variables.
-Having an assignment $\tau$ of classes to the variables, we can restrict our attention to assignments that agree with $\tau$, and use the absorption property to rewrite equations over $(1)$ into equations over $(2)$.
-For example, if we have an equation $x = 2y$ over $(1)$ and the class assignment is $\tau(x) = \{2,6\}$ and $\tau(y) = \{1,3,5,7\}$, then we rewrite it as equation $x'+2 = 2(y'+3)$ over $(2)$, where the $2$ on the left hand side and the $3$ on the right hand side are (arbitrarily chosen) representatives from the classes $\{2,6\}$ and $\{1,3,5,7\}$, respectively.
-Consider any solution to $x = 2y$ over $(1)$ that respects $\tau$, e.g. $x \mapsto 6$ and $y \mapsto 7$.
-From it, we can derive a solution for $x'+2 = 2(y'+3)$ by setting $x' \mapsto 6 - 2 = 4$ and $y' \mapsto 7 - 3 = 4$.
-Moreover, since $2$ and $6$ are in the same class, the absorption property guarantees that $6 - 2 = 4 \in (2)$, and, similarly, $7$ and $3$ being in the same class guarantees that $7 - 3 = 4 \in (2)$, so the new solution indeed assigns values over $(2)$.
-One can also convert a solution to $x'+2 = 2(y'+3)$ over $(2)$ into a solution over $(1)$ for $x = 2y$ that respects $\tau$ by reversing the steps above.
+For intuition, it is instructive to view values in base 2, i.e. $\{001_2, 011_2, 101_2, 111_2\}$, $\{010_2, 110_2\}$ and $\{100_2\}$---two values are in the same class if and only if they have the same number of trailing zeros.\footnote{A partition can be defined in a similar way for more general rings $\ZZ_{p^q}$ where $p > 2$, but with an extra condition that two elements in the same class also have the same least significant nonzero digit.} Thus, the step from $(1)$ to $(2)$ can be thought of as aligning the number of trailing zeros of the values assigned to the variables.
+Having an assignment $\tau$ of classes to the variables, we can concentrate on assignments that agree with $\tau$, and use the absorption property to rewrite equations over $(1)$ into equations over $(2)$.
+For example, if we have an equation $x = 2y$ over $(1)$ and the class assignment is $\tau(x) = \{2,6\}$ and $\tau(y) = \{1,3,5,7\}$, then we rewrite it as $x'+2 = 2(y'+3)$ over $(2)$, where the $2$ on the left hand side and the $3$ on the right hand side are (arbitrarily chosen) representatives from the classes $\{2,6\}$ and $\{1,3,5,7\}$, respectively.
+Note that this represents a reversible transformation of the solution space (by mapping $x'=x-2$ and $y'=y-3)$, so we do not gain or lose any solutions.
+Moreover, for any solution to $x=2y$ that respects $\tau$ we have $x \equiv 2$ and $y \equiv 3$, hence $x', y' \in (2)$ by the absorption property.
+Thus, $x=2y$ is translated to a new (non-homogeneous) equation in $x'$ and $y'$ over $(2)$.